 e a r t h f r u i t

-erika is a dancer & experimental video artist
+erika is a movement artist

-currently based on earth.
+currently living on earth.

 <<< INDEX >>>